- U.S. Wars & Militarism

 FCNL Submits Statement for the Record for Senate Hearing on Authorization for Use of Military Force

-On October 30, 2017, the Senate Foreign Relations Committee held a hearing to discuss the 2001 Authorization for Use of Military Force, legislation FCNL strongly supports repealing.
-Yasmine Taeb, FCNL’s Lobbyist on Human Rights and Civil Liberties, submitted the following statement for the record.
+On October 30, 2017, the Senate Foreign Relations Committee held a hearing to discuss the 2001 Authorization for Use of Military Force (AUMF).
+Yasmine Taeb, FCNL’s Legislative Director for Human Rights and Civil Liberties, submitted the following statement for the record.

 Yasmine Taeb, Legislative Director for Human Rights & Civil Liberties